 Overall the 4.6L Ford engine does not suffer from significant oil leaks.
 They were occasional valve cover gasket or front crankshaft seal leaks.

 Ford 4.6L engine was used in police interceptor as well, in which case the oil coolers often leak externally or into the cooling system.
 Replacement of the cooler and chemical flushing of the cooling system took care of that.

 6. Front cover noises

 Any vehicle equipped with a Ford 4.6L engine can last a long time.
-Many are installed in police interceptors cars, which often lasts a very long time.
-The odometer in the 250,000-300,000 range is not unheard in a Lincoln Town Car or F-150.
-Overall Ford's 4.6L engines are very dependable and reliable.
+Many are installed in police interceptors cars, which often last a very long time.
+The odometer in the 250,000-300,000 range is not unheard of in a Lincoln Town Car or F-150.
+Overall, Ford’s 4.6L engines are dependable.

 - Ford Crown Victoria